-13.5 Working with Mapped Network Cameras
+8.9.
+Working with Mapped Network Cameras

-If you have activated the Authorize cam mapping parameter (p.10.1 F1) and defined mapped network cameras (p.10.1) in the Operational Setup menu of the Remote Panel, you can use other network cameras as if there were local cameras.
+If you have activated the Authorize cam mapping parameter (p.10.1 F1) and define mapped network cameras (p.10.1) in the Operational Setup menu of the Remote Panel, you can use other network cameras as if they were local cameras.